MSTS Tolls Solution

 Navigating European tolls can be a complicated and confusing process with multiple OBUs (onboard units) needed in various countries.
 The MSTS Tolls Solution coordinates and streamlines the process freeing up time to allow fleets to do what they do best.

-The MSTS Toll Solution is an EETS certified, interoperable payment device that allows you to travel in Austria, Belgium (incl Liefkenshoek Tunnel), France, Portugal, Spain and Italy.
+The MSTS Toll Solution is an EETS certified, interoperable payment device that allows you to travel in Austria, Belgium (incl Liefkenshoek Tunnel), France, Germany, Portugal, Spain and Italy.

 NEW: Join the MSTS Italian Consortium to receive the highest discounts from the Italian Government.
 Sign up today!